alibaba/graph-learn/graphlearn/examples/tf/ego_sage/k8s/README.md

 # How to run on kubernets
 1. Prepare data and code

+We use [Kubeflow](https://github.com/kubeflow/training-operator) to deploy **GL** jobs on K8s clusters.
+Make sure Kubeflow is installed before running the following examples.

 You need to make sure that a distributed file system (eg, NFS) is mounted successfully either on each host machine or with [PVC](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims).

 Put directory `examples` on it.

 2. Train and evaluate with local mode.